By using this site, you agree to the Privacy Policy and Terms of Use.

 Share

-In 1980, Turner, who is widely regarded as the pioneer of the 24-hour network that revolutionised television news, launched Cable News Network as the first dedicated rolling news channel, which soon became a central part of the media landscape.
+In 1980, Turner, who is widely regarded as the pioneer of the 24-hour network that revolutionised television news, also launched Cable News Network as the first dedicated rolling news channel, which soon became a central part of the media landscape.

 US President Donald Trump paid tribute to him as “one of the greats of broadcast history, and a friend of mine”.